 - Recruit some experts.
 They can provide valuable insights that help keep News interesting and balanced.
 This group enjoys sharing industry news, updates on what your competitors are doing, best practices, etc.

 - Give your leaders a voice.
 Frequent articles from your senior leaders are an important component of a great News view.
-Note that it is easy for someone to draft a News Article for your CEO to review and publish in his/her name.
+Note that it is easy for News Editors to ghostwrite articles on behalf of their CEO or other leaders.

 Alternate ideas for assigning Reporters